magento/architecture/design-documents/checkout/alternative-checkout-flow.md

  - How the reservation mechanism should be implemented (a customer wants to apply the coupon code/store credit/rewards balance for multiple quotes)?
  - Should quote TTL be fixed or dynamically calculated in runtime?
  - Do we want to have only one `Add to Cart` entry-point for multiple product types?
  - Should shipping address be a part of Cart?
+(No)

 ## Summary